kelsey-sorrels/roguelike-tutorial-2018/lessons/week01.md

 pressed.
 However, because the new keys pressed on each frame go into a set before they get processed by the game, they can theoretically end up getting processed out of order.
 I think we'll want to keep that in mind, and maybe switch to a Vec in the next lesson.
-Right now, up then right is the same as right and then up, but once there's walls to bump into we'll care.
+Right now, "up then right" is the same as "right and then up", but once there's walls to bump into we'll care.
+That part we'll fix next lesson though.